 The cattle bred in Northern Australia are the preference by our South East Asian customers as they are similar to their local cattle.
 They are heat resistant (due to similar climates), disease-free, and have low amounts of fat (Asian customers don’t like fat in their meat).
 Australians eat a different species of cattle that put a large emphasis on fattier and tender meat which are bred in the cooler climates of Southern Australia.

-Live exporting to South East Asia provides an alternate market for Australian producers – especially in times of drought and flood to off-take large amounts of cattle in single sweeps when processors are full.
+Live exports to South East Asia provides an alternate market for Australian producers – especially in times of drought and flood to off-take large amounts of cattle in single sweeps when processors are full.